Security Analytics – Hype v Reality

-Forrester Research’s report: Top 13 Technology Trends S&R Pros Should Watch 2016, opens with a troubling statement:
+Forrester Research’s report: Top 13 Technology Trends S&R Pros Should Watch 2016 opened with a troubling statement:

 “Selecting security solutions has never been more difficult.”

-One of the biggest cybersecurity problems businesses face today is understanding which vendor solutions, products and services will best serve their needs.
+One of the biggest cyber security problems businesses face today is understanding which vendor solutions, products and services will best serve their needs.
 Marketing material relating risks and threats to the feature-set of specific products serves no-one’s best interests and leaves executives wondering where to invest.
 Interpreting the plethora of vendor products and features into anything that resembles a comprehensive defensive security strategy is practically impossible and, while executives know they require something to keep their businesses safe, they become overwhelmed and often close ranks.
-Furthermore, it seems that no year goes by without a new buzz-term slipping into the vendor lexicon – and this year is no different with the advent of, machine learning and security analytics.
+Furthermore, it seems that no year goes by without a new buzz-term slipping into the vendor lexicon – such as machine learning or security analytics.

-The process we go through for designing systems, even in the modern age of DevOps and Agile Sprints, is that we still start with the basic requirements to which we then align our solutions.
-But how do you derive the right security requirements from the business?
-This step is essential if you plan to build a Security Operations function that actually reduces your information security risk.
+The process designers go through for new systems, even in the modern age of DevOps and Agile Sprints, is to start with the basic requirements to which they then align various components or modules of the solution.
+But how should they derive the right security requirements from the business?
+This step is essential if you plan to build a Cyber Security Operations function that actually reduces the information security risk.

-- Start with a threat assessment: Ask yourself who you are worried about when it comes to the confidentiality, availability and integrity of your business, information and services.
-If you are protecting national secrets or have the secret plans for a new military aircraft, then you are likely a biggest target than a small travel agent in the local shopping mall.
-You are still a target, but likely threat actors are different.
+Start with an ISMS and a threat assessment: Ask yourself who you are worried about when it comes to the confidentiality, availability and integrity of your business, information and services.
+If you are protecting national secrets or have the secret plans for a new military aircraft, then you are likely a bigger target than a small travel agent in the local shopping mall.
+A small travel agent is still a target, but likely threat actors are different.
 The travel agent is most susceptible to financial fraud, so needs to consider threats from ransomware, social engineering scams and whaling attacks.
 At the other end of the scale, the defence contractor has those threats to consider, but is more concerned with attacks from nation states, who often have unlimited resources and skills, so the threat is real and significant.

-- Buy the right technology: Once you know what controls, functions and outcomes you need, you can start mating the features of products and product families with your requirements, based on the architectural principles that meet the business objectives.
+Buy the right technology: Once you know what controls, functions and outcomes you need, you can start matching the features of products and product families with your requirements, based on the architectural principles that meet the business objectives.

 Executives need assurance that their investments are reducing their cyber risk exposure, which a holistic, architectural approach can provide.
 However, the task does not end there, if no one is operating the machinery, there is a risk that indicators of compromise never surface.
 This is where a properly defined SOC technology stack helps.